 Final expense insurance typically pays a fixed death benefit that is paid directly to your beneficiary, who may or may not use it for your final expenses.
 In some cases, you must be between the ages of 50 and 80 to qualify.
 While this type of whole life insurance policy is designed for seniors, coverage is also available to young adults and children with some burial insurance plans.

 There are usually no coverage options; final expense insurance pays out a specific, fixed amount upon your death.
 As long as you pay your premiums, your policy will cover you until the age of 100 in most cases.
 Your premiums will never increase and the cash value of your policy is tax-deferred.

 - No medical exams

-- Premium and monthly payment remain the same for life
+- Premium and monthly payments remain the same for life

 - Your policy accumulates a cash value

 - Your benefits will never be reduced and coverage will not be lowered